-FEDERAL-MOGUL GOETZE INDIA LIMITED CODE OF CONDUCT FOR DIRECTORS
+FEDERAL-MOGUL GOETZE INDIA LIMITED CODE OF CONDUCT FOR DIRECTORS AND SENIOR MANAGEMENT

 This Code of Conduct ("Code") is applicable to the Board of Directors of Federal-Mogul Goetze India Limited ("Company") and all the Senior Management